 This single layer lemon cake with lemon cream cheese frosting is a bite of sunshine: a light and bright lemon cake, infused with lemon syrup and topped with a smooth lemon cream cheese frosting.

-On my birthday this year, which feels like a lifetime ago but really was only 3 months back, Brian and I sat in an actual restaurant (RPM Italian) and had dinner to celebrate.
+On my birthday this year, my husband Brian and I went to dinner at RPM Italian to celebrate.
 The best part of the meal, shockingly, was not the amazing pasta or wine, but the small lemon cake they brought out at the end.
 The cake’s diminutive size belied its intense, unbelievable lemon flavor.
 I literally gasped when I tasted it.
 It was like sunshine.

 I wanted a lemon cake positively bursting with lemon flavor, like the one I had at RPM.
 A couple experiments with this cake led to flavorless results at first, which no one wants.
 After some tinkering, I found that using the juice of the lemon as a syrup to pour over the baked cake, rather than including it in the batter, produced the brightest flavor.

 And of course, topping the whole thing with a thick layer of smooth lemon cream cheese frosting never hurt anyone.
 I added a couple tablespoons of store-bought lemon curd to the frosting to really bring out that brightness, but it’s totally optional and will be just fine without it if you don’t have any lying around.